-Some close-up shots of the blue curtains and gold paneling.
+Below are some close-up shots of the blue curtains and gold paneling.

 The last room we toured in the King’s Private Apartments was Louis XVI’s Games Room, number 33.
 Originally, this room housed Louis XIV’s Cabinet of Curiosities—a fascinating object that would have been remarkable to see but, sadly, has disappeared without a trace.
 The room has undergone several changes but is now presented in the form it had as a games room during the reign of Louis XVI.
 Remarkably, most of the original furniture has been restored to this room as well, also having been sold off during the Revolution.
 After dinner, Louis XVI and his guests would retire to this room to play games.
 Louis XVI preferred backgammon, while his brothers enjoyed billiards and whist.

 The chairs were designed by Jean-Baptiste Boulard in 1785.